-Another photogenic New England road trip spot is Bass Harbor Head Lighthouse.
-Although not as old as Portland Head Light it’s still one of the most famous lighthouses in Maine.
-And the charming lighthouse is certainly a great reason to make the drive over to the southern tip of Mount Desert Island.
+The charming lighthouse is certainly a good reason to make the drive over to the less-traveled southern tip of Mount Desert Island.

-Bar Harbor is the most popular option for Acadia National Park places to stay.
-From Bar Harbor you have easy access to most of the highlights in Acadia National Park including Cadillac Mountain, Sand Beach and the park’s loop road.
+Bar Harbor is the most popular town with places to stay for Acadia National Park.
+From Bar Harbor, you have easy access to most of the highlights in Acadia National Park, including Cadillac Mountain, Sand Beach and the park’s loop road.

-But if you’re interested in something off the beaten path there are other options too.
+But if you’re interested in something off the beaten path, there are other options.
 Northeast Harbor is a smaller town that also sits on the eastern side of Mount Desert Island.
-And on the more quiet western side of Mount Desert Island you find more options in Southwest Harbor.
+And on the more quiet western side of Mount Desert Island, you find more options in Southwest Harbor.

 - Villager Motel – Right in the heart of Bar Harbor.